denten-books/plain-text/3-format.md

 against the solar plexus.
 Eyesight deteriorates through continual exertion.
 Tendons and other supporting structures in the wrist swell from the repetitive stress of striking keys, working against the resistance of the mechanical letter.
-Reading and writing take their toll.
+The word takes its toll.
 A further profound change happens when we read and write along with the machine.
-We read and interpret electronic literary devices, while the electronic literary devices are reading and interpreting us.
+As we interpret it, it interprets us.
 Machine learning algorithms track the speed by which readers advance from paragraph to paragraph, creating a "fingerprint" that points to markers of gender, age, race, ethnicity, and economic status.
-Algorithmic agents follow the movement of the eye and finger to anticipate what the reader is likely to be interested in next and to understand how the human brain makes connections between topics.
-Heat maps are drawn to represent the dynamics of boredom, fatigue, focus, attention, and desire.
-Supervised training algorithms use our collective philological output---tagging and commenting---to learn how to sort information autonomously and to curate content that better suits our predilections.
+Algorithmic agents follow the movement of the eye and finger to direct the reader's attention and to understand how the human brain makes connections between topics.
+Heat maps are drawn to represent the dynamics of boredom, fatigue, focus, and desire.
+Supervised training algorithms use our collective philological output---sorting and commenting---to learn how to classify information autonomously and to curate content that better suits our predilections.
 Deep neural networks mimic the brain to build models of human behavior.
 These models are notoriously difficult to interpret, as they are not themselves meant for human comprehension [@andrews_survey_1995; @karim_x-trepan:_2015].
 A vast archive of texts written by machines and for machines supports the tiny by comparison corpus of human-compatible literature.

 Despite its formative impact on the practices of comprehension, code---the programmatic sign---does not often figure in our theories of meaning making.